Sunday, July 14, 2013

 So starts the advertisement that returning WWI war hero Captain Hugo 'Bulldog' Drummond places in the newspapers.
 He's bored as fuck and seeks some new thrills.
-It doesn't take long to find one when beautiful young lady answers his ridiculous ad and hires him to investigate sudden radical shift of her father's behavior.
-Smells like a good old blackmail case and Holmes type of the investigation.
+It doesn't take long to find one when a beautiful young lady answers his ridiculous ad and hires him to investigate the sudden radical shift in her father's behaviour.
+Smells like a classic blackmail case and a Holmes-type investigation.

 Well, not really.
-I forgot to mention the prologue in which some very powerful and sinister people are plotting a conspiracy against the UK and the whole democratic and free (non-communist) world.
-So to make long story short -
+I forgot to mention the prologue in which some very prominent and sinister people are plotting a conspiracy against the UK and the whole democratic and free (non-communist) world.
+So to make a long story short -

 The thing had ceased to be a mere sporting gamble with himself and a few other chosen spirits matched against a gang of criminals; it had become - if his surmise was correct - a national affair.
 England herself - her very existence - was threatened by one of the vilest plots ever dreamed of in the brain of man.

-At this point things go haywire and mystery novel turns into some crazy mix of action romantic espionage thriller.
-Plot gets more and more bizarre and at times hard to follow especially because story line is so fast paced.
-There are few sub plots and one concerning kidnapping of a wealthy American business man is integral but another one involving some Duchess' stolen pearls just didn't make much sense to me.
-Didn't seem to make much sense to our hero either by the way, but he was too busy to clarify it.
+At this point, things go crazy, and the mystery novel becomes a bizarre blend of action and romantic espionage thriller.
+The plot becomes increasingly bizarre and at times difficult to follow, especially given the fast-paced storyline.
+There are a few subplots, and one concerning the kidnapping of a wealthy American businessman is integral.
+Still, another one involving some Duchess' stolen pearls didn't make much sense to me.
+It didn't make much sense to our hero, either, by the way, but he was too busy to clarify it.

-It has to be said that characterizations is pretty lame.
-Everybody are neatly divided into black/white, good/bad guys world and author concentrates mostly on Hugo and his newly found love.
-This romantic crap is novel's biggest minus but I guess it was mandatory in those old pulps.
-But still it was a bit difficult to digest that our dear protagonists had fallen madly in love and had agreed to marry just a few days after they have met.
+It has to be said that characterisation is pretty lame.
+Everybody is neatly divided into black/white, good/bad guys world, and the author concentrates primarily on Hugo and his newly found love.
+This romantic crap is the novel's biggest minus, but I guess it was mandatory in those old pulps.
+But still, it was a bit difficult to digest that our dear protagonists had fallen madly in love and had agreed to marry just a few days after they had met.

 The winner here is definitely a language.
-The whole thing is written in this crazy arcane language which sometimes leaves you totally puzzled and other times you simply cannot help but to laugh your ass off.
-Tough dialogs full of wise cracking are delightful too but cherry on the cake for me were hilarious descriptions of chapters!
-They are all super cool, my favorite would have to be the tenth one "In Which the Hun Nation Decreases by One"
+The whole thing is written in this crazy, arcane language, which sometimes leaves you totally puzzled, and other times you simply cannot help but laugh your ass off.
+Tough dialogues full of wisecracking are delightful too, but the cherry on the cake for me was hilarious descriptions of chapters!
+They are all super cool, my favourite is the tenth one, "In Which the Hun Nation Decreases by One"

-Cool and unusual stuff that has allegedly inspired lots of other crime writers (Fleming's Bond was supposed to be Mike Hammer from the waist down and Bulldog Drummond from the waist up).
-But I don't think it has aged very well.
-Still very entertaining to read and to get lost in a time machine for a few days but not so much that I would be tempted to continue with the rest of the series.
+Cool and unusual stuff that has allegedly inspired many other crime writers (Fleming's Bond was said to be modelled after Mike Hammer from the waist down and Bulldog Drummond from the waist up).
+But it has not aged very well.
+Still very entertaining to read and to get lost in a time machine for a few days, but not so much that I would be tempted to continue with the rest of the series.

 3/5